• Skip to main content

 The Greenway Foundation hosts an annual, year-long competition for Colorado university students designed to stretch their engineering and creative thinking skills while addressing pollution in the South Platte River.
 This real-world competition has led to real change for our waterways.
 A design for The Greenway Foundation’s Nautilus originally came from students in this very competition.

-This year The Greenway Foundation worked with two teams from Colorado School of Mines for the Clean Water Challenge.
-We tasked the teams with removing three pollutants: phosphorus, nitrogen, and E. coli.
-Teams spend two semesters researching the problem and coming up with a concept.
+This year The Greenway Foundation worked with a team from Colorado School of Mines for the Clean Water Challenge.
+We tasked the teams with tackling the environmental challenges that road salts cause.
+The team spend two semesters researching the problem and coming up with a concept.

 Denver Department of Public Health & Environmen is a proud sponsor of the Clean Water Challenge.
 It has proven to be a great learning experience for both professionals working in water quality and students interested in the field.
 The challenge exposes students to real-world problems that water quality professionals deal with on a regular basis.
 Participants come with fresh perspectives leading to interesting, and sometimes unexpected, but practical solutions to challenging water quality problems.